Quay Arts, redesign of booking system

 • Target Audience: Islanders, especially retirees (large text, high contrast) and parents (easy event discovery).

-• Interviews & Surveys: Confirmed users mainly visit site to find events & booking info — pain points included confusing navigation and outdated look.
+• Interviews & Surveys: Confirmed users mainly visit site to find events & booking info — pain points included confusin navigation and outdated look.

 🧠 Define & Ideate